UX design is thriving.

 Also investing and researching in web-based technologies, machine translation, artificial intelligence, and various other fields, Google is a massive business that is among the top 5, if not the first tech company that comes to mind.

-Their most loved and most widely-used product, however, is the subject to our article today:
+Their most loved and most widely-used product, however, is the subject of our article today:

 Google Search Engine.